cnbattle/aidns/README.md

 [简体中文](./README_ZH.md)

-A lightweight DNS server based on [CoreDNS](https://github.com/coredns/coredns)
+A lightweight DNS server that provides HTTP management interface, based on [CoreDNS](https://github.com/coredns/coredns)

 ## For learning and research purposes only